ezakhar/help/en/basics/training-plan-management.md

 # Training plans management

-> Only users with completed coach profile canview, create and edit training plans
+> Only users with completed coach profile can view, create and edit training plans

 In this article: